hawadoh/personal-website/content/research/urss/epr-tolerant-identity-testing.md

 > - If $\hat{\delta} \geq \delta_{\text{far}}$, declare **"far"** (reject).
 > - If $\delta_{\text{close}} < \hat{\delta} < \delta_{\text{far}}$, declare the result **inconclusive**.

 It looks promising and intuitive.
 But is this viable?
-Unfortunately, no. The reason is that this rule fails to provide a high-confidence guarantee for the very states it's supposed to certify.
+Unfortunately, no. The reason this rule is flawed is the same reason a single hard cutoff $\delta_*$ is flawed!
+So this rule fails to provide a high-confidence guarantee for the very states it's supposed to certify.

 Consider a state whose true error rate is exactly on the boundary, $\delta = \delta_{\text{close}}$.
 The measured value $\hat{\delta}$ is a random variable centred on this true value.
 Due to statistical noise, there is roughly a $50\%$ chance that the measurement will yield $\hat{\delta} > \delta_{\text{close}}$.
 According to this rule, we would declare the result "inconclusive" i.e. fail to accept about half the time!
 An error rate of $\sim\!50\%$ is unacceptably high and provides no meaningful confidence.
 If $\delta = \delta_{\text{far}}$ exactly, then again we suffer from the same problem.